What we do

 focus on women and girls

+Did you know that female youth (ages 15-29) are almost three times as likely as their male counterparts to be outside the labour force or not continuing on with education (Unicef)?
 In Guatemala, 30% of girls are married by 18 and 6% by age 15.
 Studies show that when women earn an income they reinvest 90% of their income in their families and communities.
 An educated mother is more than twice as likely to send her child to school, and girls with a high school education are six times less likely to be married as children.